 Seven False expectations

 A lot of people are unhappy simply because they are not getting what they expect, or what they think they deserve, or what they think is right.
 The problem is not what life is giving them, but what they expect from life.
 If you expect everything to be rosy, and then it turns out not to be, then of course you will be unhappy.
-The answer is to examine your expectations: are they false expectations?
-This
+Nothing you want will grow unless you plant it.
+Are you working with false expectations?

 Are your expectations holding you back?

 Life isn’t fair.
 Never has been for anybody.
 Until you accept that fact, you are always going to be disappointed.
 You have to accept that some things just won’t turn out right.
 The problem with this expectation is that people who believe it are likely to sit around complaining about how unfair it is, instead of getting on and fixing it.
 You win some, you lose some.
 So when you get knocked back, just get up and start again.

 I expect opportunities to fall in my lap

 No they won’t.
 If you expect that opportunities will come looking for you, then the danger is that you sit passively waiting for something good to happen.
 Even if something good does come your way, why limit yourself to just those things that you get without effort?
 The expectation that opportunities will just appear makes you dependent on the actions of other people.
 Being proactive will produce a great many more opportunities, and make you much happier with what you get.